Key Takeaway

 Earned, Not Chosen: The MC Tattoo Hierarchy

-In motorcycle clubs, especially outlaw (1%) clubs, certain tattoos function like military decorations.
-You do not decide to get them.
-The club decides you have earned them.
+In motorcycle clubs, especially outlaw (1%) clubs, certain tattoos are awarded rather than chosen.
+You do not decide to get them — the club decides you have earned them.
+Colors work the same way, though what they encode is identity and territory rather than rank.

 Beyond membership ink, some clubs award specialty tattoos for specific acts or milestones.
-The Hells Angels’ “Filthy Few” patch — two SS-style lightning bolts — is one of the most debated.
-Law enforcement claims it is awarded for violence on the club’s behalf.
-The club says it is a merit badge for dedication.
-Either way, it is not available at a tattoo shop.
+The Hells Angels’ “Filthy Few” is the one outsiders argue about.
+Government and court documents have described it as marking a killing, an act of violence, or simply an extraordinary act for the club.
+They have never agreed on which.
+Either way it is not available at a tattoo shop.
 It is awarded internally.

 Memorial Ink: How Riders Honor the Dead